Zywave/booster/src/_areas/design-system/components/notifiers.md

 ### Timing

 By default, Notifiers will be on a timer and disappear on their own without the need for interaction.
-The Notifier must also include a close button in the upper right corner that will allow manual dismissal of the message.
+The Notifier must also include a close button in the upper right corner for manual dismissal of the message.
 When a Notifier includes an action, timing should be disabled to prevent the message from disappearing before the action can be clicked or tapped.

-A timer ***should be*** used in cases where the Notifier includes non-crucial information, for example:
+The timer ***should be*** used in cases where the Notifier includes non-crucial information, for example:

-* when there is general information about the product or current process, such as syncing that does not require the user to take action.
+* when there is general information about the product or current process, such as syncing, that does not require the user to take action.
 * when there is an action or workflow that has been completed successfully, such as the user successfully adding an account.

-A timer ***should not be*** used in cases where the Notifier includes an action or error, for example:
+The timer ***should not be*** used in cases where the Notifier includes an action or error, for example:

 * when there is an action that the user may choose to explore, such as viewing details on an imported file.
 * when the Notifier contains an error message

-The default length of time a Notifier will remain on the screen after is 5 seconds.
+The default length of time a Notifier will remain on the screen after animating in is 5 seconds.
 This time can be adjusted based on the length of the message.
 We recommend not reducing the time for shorter messages, but longer messages can be extended — an additional 1 second for every 120 characters is a good rule of thumb.

 ### Animation

-Notifiers slide up and fade in as they appear on the screen, and slide down and fade out when they disappear.
+Notifiers slide up and fade in as they appear on the screen, and slide down and fade out as they disappear.
 <center>

 ![Notifier animation](/images/components/notifier/zui-notifier-animation-demo.gif)